-- 1. Start Tekla Structures by selecting it from the Windows Start menu or by double-clicking the desktop icon. - 2.
+- 1. Start Tekla Structures. - 2.
 Sign in using your Trimble Identity when prompted.

-A dialog box where you choose your Tekla Structures setup and the type of license appears.
+A dialog where you choose your Tekla Structures setup and the type of license appears.
 Proceed with the default Tekla Structures subscription option.

 If you have an on-premises license, click Change license server --> Use your on-premises license server.